mongodb/specifications/source/auth/auth.md

 ####### Test

 The test integration is enabled by setting auth mechanism property `OIDC_ENV:test`.
-It is not meant to be documented as a user-facing feature, but used for testing purposes, with the self-generated token created by the script in Drivers Evergreen Tools.
+It is meant for driver testing purposes, and is not meant to be documented as a user-facing feature.

-If enabled, drivers MUST read the file path from environment variable `AWS_WEB_IDENTITY_TOKEN_FILE` and then read the OIDC access token from that file.
+If enabled, drivers MUST generate a token using the script in Drivers-Evergreen-Tools.
+The must then set the `AWS_WEB_IDENTITY_TOKEN_FILE` environment variable to the path to that file.
+At runtime, the driver MUST use the `AWS_WEB_IDENTITY_TOKEN_FILE` environment variable and read the OIDC access token from that path.
 The driver MUST use the contents of that file as value in the `jwt` field of the `saslStart` payload.

 Drivers MAY implement the "test" integration so that it conforms to the function signature of the [OIDC Callback](#oidc-callback) to prevent having to re-implement the "test" integration logic in the OIDC prose tests.